GeorgeWang26/CS251/notes.md

 <img src="img/lec12-1.png">

 ## Register and Register Files
-Register: an array of flip-flop.
-We need 64 flip-flop to implement a 64 bit register.
-We use shared clock between all flip-flop so all bits of the register are updated at the same time.
+Register: an array of D-flip-flop.
+We need 64 D-flip-flop to implement a 64 bit register.
+We use shared clock between all D-flip-flop so all bits of the register are updated at the same time.

+Note: PC is also a register, implemented using 64 D-flop-flops

 Register file: a way of organizing registers